klay-music/klay-beam/job_adt/README.md

 Job for extracting MIDI data from drums stems using automatic drum transcription (ADT).

+**NOTE:** Unlike other jobs, this job does not use the `klay_beam` package.
+It uses tensorflow instead of pytorch.
+Magenta also has some very specific and old- fashioned dependencies, so this requires python 3.7, which we don't want to have to support as part of `klay_beam`.
+As a results, this package is a little unconventional in its setup.

 This job will:

 1. Recursively search a path for `.drums.wav` files (`--drums_audio_path`)